All Episodes

 How do you deny when you have a cell phone and somebody can pinpoint that votes were dropped in this ballot and then they catch you on candid camera?

-Like, and they all happen in the span of a five-hour period.
+And they all happened in the span of a five-hour period.

 It's really hard.

-Um, but yeah, no, I think that that what the last two decades have done, and certainly the last three years is just create a lot of questions and critical thinking that needs to happen.
+But yeah, no, I think that what the last two decades have done and certainly the last three years is just create a lot of questions and critical thinking that needs to happen.

 Sure.

-Well, and and you mentioned the three letter agencies, and I I want to talk to you about that as a as a future senator because one of my greatest concerns for the nation is um uh the what I call the unchecked fourth branch of government government that is the uh intelligence community.
+Well, and you mentioned the three-letter agencies, and I want to talk to you about that as a future senator, because one of my greatest concerns for the nation is what I call the unchecked fourth branch of government, that is the intelligence community.

-And I think you know, when our when our founding fathers Formed our constitution and made this country there had never been anything like the intelligence community that had existed in any empire before, whether it was King George or whether it was Rome at its prime.
+And I think, you know, when our founding fathers formed our constitution and made this country, there had never been anything like the intelligence community that had existed in any empire before, whether it was King George or whether it was Rome at its prime.

 I mean, there was not this level of intelligence.

-I mean, there were there have always been spies, you know, and there've been networks of spies, but like what we have today is completely unprecedented in terms of like the ability to monitor every single piece of communication, both domestically and abroad.
+I mean, there have always been spies, you know, and there have been networks of spies, but like what we have today is completely unprecedented in terms of like the ability to monitor every single piece of communication, both domestically and abroad.

-I'm sure that you used a lot of intelligence in your time in order to in order to have safer and more efficient operations, right?
+I'm sure that you used a lot of intelligence in your time in order to have safer and more efficient operations, right?

-You know, I think that there were some there were there were some genuine bad actors on January 6th, but I think that there were a lot of intelligence instigators that were provoking people and allowing it to happen.
+You know, I think that there were some, there were, there were some genuine bad actors on January 6th, but I think that there were a lot of intelligence instigators that were provoking people and wanting it to happen.

-But what are you gonna be able to do as a senator?
+But what are you going to be able to do as a senator?

-Because it seems like anybody who ever comes out against the intelligence community in a real tangible way gets you know shot in a convertible.
+Because it seems like anybody who ever comes out against the intelligence community in a real tangible way gets shot in a convertible.

-Um, you know, I think that um, yeah, anytime you stand up, um you're a target, you're a target in in every way, you know, you know, whether it's death threats or people trying to act on those death threats.
+You're a target in every way, you know, whether it's death threats or people trying to act on those death threats.

-I always I always carry, you know, I always carry.
+I always, I always carry, you know, I always carry because you never know what's going to happen.

 But what I would say is, you know, we have to start thinking differently.